History of the Jews in Belarus: Belarusian Jews under the Russian Empire

 The Russian empire began to rule over the modern day territory of Belarus following the 1st Partition of Poland in 1772, with their rule gradually expanding over all of Belarus during the 2nd and 3rd Partitions of Poland.
 This annexation, as well as Belarusians' incorporation into the Pale of Settlement, brought a relegation of Belarusian Jews as second-class citizens.
 Though despite this Belarusian Jewish Shtetls were mostly autonomous and the Jews of Belarus were mostly spared from the many pogroms which befell the Jews of the Russian Empire.

 The Belarusian Jews were at this point, and still are a primarily urban demographic within Belarus.

-Belarus was a relatively unimportant and uninfluential area of the jewish world during this era; while it was renown for its yeshivot in Minsk, Mir, and Volozhin it was overshadowed by Vilnius the so called "Jerusalem of Lithuania".
+Belarus was a relatively unimportant and uninfluential area of the jewish world during this era; while it was renowned for its yeshivot in Minsk, Mir, and Volozhin it was overshadowed by Vilnius the so called "Jerusalem of Lithuania".
 Similarly, while the urban centers of Belarus were early centers of the Haskalah they were overshadowed by other cities like Lviv, St. Petersburg, Vilnius, and Odessa.
 Belarus was unique though as an early hotspot of Hasidic Judaism.

 By the end of the 19th century, many Belarusian Jews were part of the general flight of Jews from Eastern Europe to the New World due to conflicts and pogroms engulfing the Russian Empire and the anti-Semitism of the Russian czars.
 Millions of Jews, including tens of thousands of Jews from Belarus, emigrated to the United States of America and South Africa.
 A small number also emigrated to the British Mandate of Palestine.

-In fall of 1897 a branch of the General Jewish Labour Bund founded a branch on Minsk, the next of year a group mostly made up of Bundist Socialists founded the Russian Social Democratic Labour Party.
-By the start of the 1900's the area would become a hotbed of Jewish Socialist politics including the zionist Poale Zion.
-The two biggest Socialist parties; Poale Zion and The Bund were similar in many ways: they both gathered their support primarily from cities particularly Minsk, they both focused on Yiddish as a revolutionary language as opposed to Hebrew which was viewed as Bourgeoisie language.
-But where they differed was that while The Bund focused on Jews within the diaspora while Poale Zion always maintained a Zionist position.
+In fall of 1897, a branch of the General Jewish Labour Bund founded a branch on Minsk, the next of year a group mostly made up of Bundist Socialists founded the Russian Social Democratic Labour Party.
+By the start of the 1900's, the area would become a hotbed of Jewish Socialist politics, including the zionist Poale Zion.
+The two biggest Socialist parties; Poale Zion and The Bund were similar in many ways: they both gathered their support primarily from cities, particularly Minsk; they both focused on Yiddish as a revolutionary language as opposed to Hebrew, which was viewed as a Bourgeoisie language.
+But the differences occur in their locations of interest, as while The Bund focused on Jews within the diaspora, Poale Zion always maintained a Zionist position.